Han-Zhao: Government

-When Liu Yuan established the Han, he retained most of the imperial Chinese government offices such as Grand Marshal, Minister of Works and Minister Over the Masses while introducing a few Xiongnu-influenced offices, such as the Grand Chanyu.
-The Grand Chanyu was second to the emperor, tasked with managing the non-Chinese tribes and was usually deferred to the heir apparent.
+When Liu Yuan established the Han, he retained most of the imperial Chinese government offices such as Grand Marshal, Minister of Works and Minister Over the Masses.
+However, he also introduced the Xiongnu-inspired office of the Grand Chanyu.
+While he initially claimed the title along with the King of Han, Liu Yuan later deferred the Grand Chanyu position to his son, Liu Cong, establishing an independent administrative institution known as the chanyutai (單于台; "Office of the Chanyu").
+The role of the Grand Chanyu was primarily to manage the affairs of the tribes, thus separating the administrative systems of the Han Chinese and non-Chinese.
+The chanyutai was later adopted by many of the Sixteen Kingdoms, either as a permanent function or on a temporary basis, including the Later Zhao and Chinese regimes such as the Ran Wei and Northern Yan.

-In 314, while reorganizing the government, Liu Cong introduced a dual administrative system between the Han Chinese and non-Chinese people that would later be adopted by some of the Sixteen Kingdoms.
-He created the offices of the Left and Right Director of Retainers to manage the 200,000 Chinese households along with the Left and Right Assistant Chanyu to govern the 100,000 tribes, who were collectively known as the "Six Yi" or "Six Barbarians".
-Modern scholars have noted that the Xiongnu, specifically from the Five Divisions and Chuge branches, were not included in the "Six Yi", and were instead administrated as part of the Han Chinese.
+In 314, while reorganizing the government, Liu Cong created the offices of the Left and Right Director of Retainers to manage the 200,000 Chinese households along with the Left and Right Assistant Chanyu to govern the 100,000 tribes, who were collectively known as the "Six Yi" or "Six Barbarians".
+Modern scholars have noted that the Xiongnu, specifically from the Five Divisions and Chuge branches, were not included in the "Six Yi"; they were instead administrated as part of the Han Chinese.